gzachos/oraclejdk-debian-installer/README.md

 oraclejdk-debian-installer
 ============

-A Bourne Shell script that will install Oracle® JDK, after you download it from [oracle.com](http://www.oracle.com/technetwork/indexes/downloads/index.html#java).
+A Bourne Shell script that will install Oracle® JDK (see notes below), after you download it from [oracle.com](http://www.oracle.com/technetwork/indexes/downloads/index.html#java).

 Operating System